nealmcb/anonymize_cvr/README.md

 - Combines all rare styles (< 10 ballots) into a single aggregation
 - Ensures at least 10 ballots per contest in the aggregation
 - Adds contrasting votes to prevent unanimous/near-unanimous patterns
+- **Anonymizes identifying fields**: CountingGroup and PrecinctPortion are blanked in all output rows to prevent revealing geographic or voting method information beyond the contest bitmap
+- **Preserves BallotType**: BallotType is preserved in non-aggregated rows (set to "AGGREGATED" in aggregated rows).
+The tool warns if BallotType varies for ballots with the same contest pattern, which could indicate information leakage
 - Computes descriptive style names based on contest patterns
 - Detects information leakage when different CVR style names map to the same contest pattern
 - Automatic tally verification ensures vote totals match between original and anonymized CVR